LoicGrobol/scorch/README.md

 ## License

-This licence (the so-called “MIT License”) applies to all the files in this repository.
+Unless otherwise specified (see <a href="#license-exceptions">below</a>), the following licence (the so-called “MIT License”) applies to all the files in this repository.
 See also [LICENSE.md](LICENSE.md).

 ```